 The image recognition team works with algorithms closely, in order to train an efficient and accurate crop recognition model

 The chassis team will design the basic frame that the AgroBot runs on, giving AgroBot the ability to steer and maneuver

 The exterminating mechanisms team devises the optimal strategy to exterminating weed and fertilizing crops, minimizing chemical use

 We are looking for highly motivated students with a passion for innovation and solving problems.
 This year, we will be picking up where we left off and continue working on our first weed exterminating robot.
 There is still a lot of design, prototyping, integration and testing to be done.
 Members will have the opportunity to go through the engineering design process and develop their own solutions to this unique challenge.

 We recruit first years to graduate students from all disciplines.
 Please refer to our blog posts for more information on each sub-team's recruitment details.
-You can also learn more about us on Imagine Day or feel free to reach out through email.
+Feel free to reach out through email.
 Applications will be considered on a rolling basis and as positions become available unless otherwise stated.